How to Set Up an RTMP Encoder for Live Video Streaming in 2025

 1. Connect Your Video Sources

-If you’re using RTMP encoder hardware, the method is simple.
-Generally, hardware encoders have dedicated cable inputs for video cameras.
-These may include SDI inputs as well as HDMI.
-So, depending on your camera and the encoder you use, you’ll only need to get the right type of cable to connect both devices.
+The method is simple when using RTMP encoder hardware.
+Most hardware encoders come with HDMI or SDI inputs for direct camera connections.
+Depending on your camera and the encoder, you’ll only need to get the right cable to connect both devices.

-For example, using an HDMI to RTMP encoder is generally a matter of plug-and-play.
+If your camera supports HDMI, setting up an HDMI to RTMP encoder is usually plug-and-play.
 You typically just need to take the cord from your video camera and plug it into the physical RTMP device to start RTMP streaming.
-Additionally, some encoders support cameras via Wi-Fi.
-In that case, you need to sync the Wi-Fi signal of your device with the RTMP hardware to start streaming data.
+Some encoders also support Wi-Fi connections for wireless streaming.

 2. Create a New Live Channel and Connect Your OVP

-6. This tab shows three simple setup steps.
-The first step involves selecting a publishing point (optional) and selecting a bitrate, resolution, and aspect ratio (optional).
-The settings you select in your encoder will override these settings.
+- This tab shows three simple setup steps.
+First, select a publishing point (optional), and then choose your bitrate, resolution, and aspect ratio (optional).
+These can be adjusted later in your encoder settings.

-7. The second step allows you to select an encoder.
-Select the option that matches the encoder you’re using, or select “other RTMP encoder”.
+- Continue on to select your encoder type.
+Select the option that matches the encoder you’re using, or choose “Other RTMP Encoder” if your software isn’t listed.

 3. Select Video and Audio Encoding Options

-The next step is to select your video and audio settings.
-First, select an RTMP stream resolution, such as 1920 x 1080 (full HD) or 720 x 480 (standard definition).
-Choose this carefully as it will dictate the size of your live-stream video file.
-This, in turn, could impact the viewing experience as the video might buffer a lot if the viewers don’t have high-speed internet.
-The key is to maintain a balance between quality and video size for best results.
+- RTMP stream resolution: 1920 x 1080 (Full HD) or 1280 x 720 (HD) are common choices.
+This will dictate the size of your live-stream video file and impact the viewing experience.
+The video might buffer if the viewers don’t have high-speed internet, and the key is to balance the quality and video size for best results.

 4. Get an Embed Code